Bank lending valuations and mortgage lending value

 Effective from 1 January 2026

-The second edition of this standard has been revised to reflect significant regulatory changes, particularly the new Basel 3.1 guidance and the EU's Capital Requirements Regulation (CRR III).
-These updates introduce ‘prudently conservative valuation criteria’, which will have a major impact on how property valuations are conducted for secured lending.
+The second edition has been revised to reflect significant regulatory changes, particularly the new Basel 3.1 guidance and the EU's Capital Requirements Regulation (CRR III).
+These updates introduce ‘prudently conservative valuation criteria’, which will have a major impact on property valuations for secured lending.

 The standard comprehensively covers: